|Nutritional Guidelines (per serving)|

 Combine the oil, vinegar, soy sauce, Worcestershire, ketchup, mustard, garlic, pepper, oregano, and crushed red pepper flakes in a large measuring cup or bowl.

-Put the steak in a large food storage bag or nonreactive container and pour the marinade over it.
-Seal the bag and turn it several times to coat the meat; refrigerate the steak for 4 to 8 hours.
-Turn the steak frequently during its time in the refrigerator so the marinade covers both sides.
+Put the steak in a large food storage bag or nonreactive container and pour the marinade over.
+Seal the bag and turn it several times to coat the meat.
+Refrigerate the steak for 4 to 8 hours, flipping the bag over every so often to allow the marinade to cover both sides.

 Broil the Steak

-Remove the steak from the broiler and let it rest for 3 to 5 minutes before you slice it.
+Remove the steak from the cooking source and let it rest for 3 to 5 minutes before you slice it.

 Slice it thinly against the grain, serve it with your choice of sides, and enjoy.